storj-thirdparty/qnap-storagenode-app/README.md

 - Put path to identity folder in **Identity**.
 This is the absolute path of `identity` folder.
 For example you copied your identity folder to `/share/Public`, the input will be `/share/Public/identity`.
 - Make sure you open the port you're going to enter in **Port Forwarding**.
 - **Storage Directory** should contain the complete path to the shared folder.
 Make sure you give all the permissions to the folder with `chmod -R 777 </absolutepath/to/shared_folder>`.
 For example you create a folder with name `storj` at `/root`, this field should be populated with `/root/storj`
+- **Ethereum Wallet Address** It should be a valid ERC-20 compatible wallet address.
+If this path is invalid the storagenode woould not start.
+- **Email** Please check the email id
+- **Bandwidth** The minimum bandwidth requirement is **2TB**.
+- **Storage Allocation** Be sure not to over-allocate space!
+Allow at least 10% extra for overhead.
+If you over-allocate space, you may corrupt your database when the system attempts to store pieces when no more physical space is actually available on your drive.
+The minimum storage shared requirement is 500 GB, which means you need a disk of at least 550 GB total size to allow for the 10% overhead.

 # Debug
 App is installed at `/share/CACHEDEV1_DATA/.qpkg/STORJ`.
 The folder structure is the same as it is in the shared folder.
 In case the app is misbehaving or needs to be debugged, it can be found here.

+If you can't see or access the dashboard try the command **docker container ls -all** to check if the storaganode docker container is running.

+## More information
+To know more about running the Docker container of Storj Storage node docker container [Storagenode CLI](https://documentation.storj.io/setup/cli/storage-node)